muhammadali636/electronic-portfolio/README.md

     Test the "Save" button:
         Enter correct prices to update.
         Enter wrong prices (zero or negative).
 An error message should show.
-    Make sure the changes save correctly and the portfolio is saved to the file.
+    Make sure the changes save correctly and the portfolio is saved to the database.

 **E. Get Total Gain**
     Pick "Get Total Gain" from the menu.